 Download the flyer (PDF - double sided A4, landscape)

-A database (VetBact/VetBakt) with information about bacteria of veterinary interest has been developed at the Div. of Bacteriology (Dept. of Biomedical Sciences and Veterinary Public Health [BVF], Swedish Univ. of Agricultural Sciences [SLU], Uppsala, Sweden) as well as the Dept. of Bacteriology and the Office of Science and Quality (National Veterinary Institute [SVA], Uppsala, Sweden).
-The first version of the database was released to Internet on February 9, 2006 and in connection with a major update, VetBakt 1.0 got a special website on April 16, 2007.
-On March 19, 2010, the bilingual version of VetBact/VetBakt 2.0 was released at a new website (www.vetbact.org).
+The VetBact database (initially known as VetBakt) with information about bacteria of veterinary interest was developed at the Div. of Bacteriology (Dept. of Biomedical Sciences and Veterinary Public Health [BVF], Swedish Univ. of Agricultural Sciences [SLU], Uppsala, Sweden) in collaboration with the Dept. of Bacteriology and the Office of Science and QA (National Veterinary Institute [SVA], Uppsala, Sweden).
+The first version of the database was made available on the Internet 9 February, 2006 (as a part of www.sva.se) and in connection with a major update, VetBakt 1.0 got its own website (as a subdomain under sva.se) on 16 April, 2007.
+On 19 March, 2010, the bilingual version of VetBact 2.0 was released under a specific domain name (vetbact.org).
+The website is now hosted at SLU and can be accessed as vetbact.slu.se.
+Since 2024, VetBact is managed at the Department of Animal Biosciences (HBIO), SLU.

-VetBact is primarely intended to be a tool for veterinary students and their teachers, but can also be useful for veterinary practitioners and students attending other academic courses in bacteriology.
+VetBact is primarily intended as a tool for veterinary students and their teachers, but can also be useful for veterinary practitioners and students attending other academic courses in bacteriology.
 Links to course material (video lectures, quizzes, virtual laboratory) have been collected on this page.

-Idea and coordination: Professor Emeritus Karl-Erik Johansson (BVF, SLU).
-Veterinary expertise: VMD Ingrid Hansson (BVF, SLU).
+Idea and originator: Professor Emeritus Karl-Erik Johansson (BVF, SLU).
+Coordinator with veterinary expertise and responsible for further development of VetBact: Professor Ingrid Hansson (HBIO, SLU).
 Web developer, Webmaster etc: Dr. Staffan Tamm.

 Don't hesitate to contact us if you have any suggestions for how we can make this site more accessible.